-Your product or service revolves around your customers and their experiences, and every single day, you're making significant efforts to provide them with a positive experience.
+Your product or service revolves around your customers and their experience.

-How do you know if the customer is satisfied?
-Or dissatisfied?
-How do you decide to work on a new feature, if you don't even know whether the customer needs it or not?
-What do you think your customers expect from you?
-Did they find what they're looking for?
+When they use your products, though, how do you know if they’re satisfied with them?
+Or if they’re dissatisfied?
+And, how do you decide to work on a new feature if you don’t know whether the customer needs it or not?

 - Customer Satisfaction Survey Questions